Manurewa railway station: Second site

+Current site

-The current station was opened in July 2006 on a site even further south, behind the SouthMall Shopping Centre.
+The current station was opened on 20 July 2006 on a site even further south, behind the SouthMall Shopping Centre.
 It has a side platform layout connected by a pedestrian bridge.
-The Manurewa Bus Station was built next to the station, providing interconnection with Auckland's bus network.
+The Manurewa interchange opened on the same day next to the station, providing interconnection with Auckland's bus network.

 By January 2014, wires had been installed as part of the Auckland railway electrification project.
 Since July 2015, all commuter services have been electric, using AM class electric trains.

+Manurewa Railway Park & Ride was renamed to Whakarewa Manu / Manurewa Railway Park & Ride in March 2021 through a programme called Te Kete Rukuruku, which aims to promote te reo Māori usage by the formal adoption of indigenous place names.
+The name was supplied by Te Ākitai and Ngāti Tamaoho.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart and Pukekohe via Manurewa.
-The typical weekday off-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates South City Line services to Newmarket and Pukekohe.